When the hiring manager skims your bartending resume, they’ll first look for proof of your mixology skills, including:

 - Use hard numbers: Include years of experience, the number of bartenders you managed, how quickly you can make a drink, and how many drink recipes you’ve memorized.

 - Do your research: Check out the bar’s website or visit in person to learn about their menu and work processes.
-Then list relevant techniques and skills you use on your resume.
+Then list relevant techniques and find the right skills to put on your resume.

 - Make a certifications and awards section: List bartending certifications you’ve received and awards you’ve won.
 For example, if you helped your bar win “Best Martini in the City” from the local newspaper, put it on your resume to impress the hiring manager.